project-oak/oak/docs/concepts.md

 which is used as a parameter to the corresponding [host function](abi.md#host-functions) calls.

-### Pre-Defined Channels and Port Names

-A collection of pre-configured channel halves are available to the Oak Node, as specified in the `ApplicationConfiguration` used to create the Node.
-The handles for these channels can be retrieved by using the `channel_find` host function (below) to map a _port name_ to the relevant channel handle.

 ## Pseudo-Nodes

 An Oak node is limited to exchanging messages with other Nodes via channels; to